-- 13.1.
-Duties and Responsibilities - 13.1.1.
-The President shall chair the Congress, the meetings of the Council and the meetings of the Executive Committee. - 13.1.2.
-The President shall be responsible for the management and the decision making of the current activities of FIS. - 13.1.3.
-The President shall take care of such specific tasks that have been delegated to him by the Congress, the Council and the Executive Committee. - 13.1.4.
-The President may make proposals to the Council and the Executive Committee at any time. - 13.1.5.
-The President may appoint Working Groups and invite independent experts to the meetings of the Congress, the Council and the Executive Committee. - 13.1.6.
+12.1.
+Duties and Responsibilities

+- 12.1.1.
+The President shall chair the Congress and the meetings of the Council - 12.1.2.
+The President shall be responsible for the management and the decision making of the current activities of FIS. - 12.1.3.
+The President shall take care of such specific tasks that have been delegated to him by the Congress and the Council. - 12.1.4.
+The President may make proposals to the Council at any time. - 12.1.5.
+The President may appoint Working Groups and invite independent experts to the meetings of the Congress and the Council. - 12.1.6.
 The President shall supervise the Secretary General.